heangchihav/express-ai-docker/fastapi/README.md

-# FastAPI Service
+# FastAPI Project

-This is a FastAPI service that provides AI processing capabilities and integrates with Express.js.
+A modern web API project built with FastAPI, featuring a modular structure with security, health checks, and test endpoints.

 ## Project Structure